Jogindernagar: Population

 As per 2022 estimates, the population of the Jogindernagar sub district or tehsil is 108,122 including 214 urban and rural locations.
 The combined population of Vidhan Sabha constituency inclusive of two sub districts viz.
 Jogindernagar (108,122) and Lad Bharol (33,065) is 141,187.

 According to the 2011 Census of India, the Jogindernagar sub district had a population of 84,470, of which 41,245 were male and 43,225 were female showing a population growth of 28 percent when compared to 2022 figure.
 While, the notified municipality had a population of 5,335 and is divided into seven wards, for which elections are held every five years.

 Literacy

 Jogindarnagar's literacy rate is 87.86 percent, higher than the Himachal Pradesh average of 82.80%.
 Male literacy is 92.63 percent, and female literacy is 82.99 percent.

 Religion

 The major religion is Hinduism; a small percentage of the population follows Islam, Sikhism, Christianity and Tibetan Buddhism.
 A Tibetan Buddhist community (including monks) lives in the nearby village of Chauntra.

 Languages

-The major languages spoken in the region are Hindi and the Western Pahari varieties of Mandyali and the Kangri dialect.
-Most residents also speak English.
+The native language of the town is the Western Pahari variety of Mandeali and Kangri.

 Cityscape

 The urban agglomeration (UA) including around 50 urban and suburban areas is spread across the slopy plains of Joginder Nagar valley within an area of 60 square kilometers.
-The combined population of Joginder Nagar UA is estimated at 50,000 as of 2023.
-Rest of the population of around 60,000 lies in steep hills and rural areas mostly in the form of villages.
+The combined population of Joginder Nagar UA is estimated at 70,000 as of 2026.
+Rest of the population of around 50,000 lies in steep hills and rural areas mostly in the form of villages.